PragTob/s9-e2/README.md

 - randomly generated map - it is static for now but rumors get spread randomly
 - events

+# How to run?

+A simple "rake" should do, what this does is executing "bin/siwoti"

 # Original game description: Someone is wrong on the Internet!

 http://xkcd.com/386/